 5 things you need to look for in an enterprise data catalog

-Shopping for a data catalog can resemble shopping for a car.
+Shopping for an enterprise data catalog can resemble shopping for a car.
 You know that all cars will get you from point A to point B, but you still must decide how you want to get there.
 Do you want a practical truck that will carry all of your possessions?
 Do you want a small sports car that will zip you there?
 Do you want a larger car that will fit your family and dog in the same trip?
 And what will you want five years from now?

 Like car shopping, when looking for a data catalog, you’ll need to ask yourself what is most important.
 Unlike car shopping, you can’t sign a year-to-year lease and easily migrate to a new data catalog on a whim.
 So you must make a decision with the future in mind.